What’s that sound that I hear?

 Good for you, Jack!
-Keep sharing the love and don’t let the cynics get you down!
+Keep sharing and don’t let the cynics get you down.

 In this classic from 2009, The Verve reflect on the role that luck plays in life and the effect of freedom on your happiness after financial independence:

 The Verve were talented.
 They probably also benefited from some good luck.
 They made it in a notoriously difficult business, having originated from a village near Wigan in the north of England which was not previously known for creating a lot of millionaires.

 But having broken through to rockstar status, they fell out with each other and split up.
 Which I’m not sure was totally down to bad luck.
 I can’t help thinking this could be avoided if people in bands took less drugs and learned to control their egos better.